 Handy library to work with pre-trained ELMo embeddings in TensorFlow

-Simple_elmo is a Python library to work with pre-trained ELMo embeddings in TensorFlow.
+Simple_elmo is a Python library to work with pre-trained ELMo contextualized language models in TensorFlow.

 This is a significantly updated wrapper to the original ELMo implementation.
 The main changes are: